-Reid joins the Green Terror staff in 2014, assuming oversight of the quarterbacks – a position he knows well.
+Reid returns for his second season on the Green Terror staff with oversight of the quarterbacks – a position he knows well.

 A four-year member of the Bowie State football team, Reid saw action during each of his four seasons on the team, including time during the Bulldogs’ CIAA championship season when he was a freshman.

 He spent the 2013 season coaching the quarterbacks at his alma mater.